What Is Light?

 How Polarisation By Scattering Works?

 When an unpolarised ray of light travels through a medium, it undergoes scattering.
-The medium is composed of a large number of atoms and ray of light contains number of light photons.
+The medium is composed of many atoms and a ray of light contains a number of light photons.
 When a light ray strikes the atoms in the medium, they transfer their energy to the atoms, and as a result, the electrons in the atoms are set for vibration.
-These vibrating electrons emit electromagnetic radiation (in visible range i.e., light) in all directions.
-These radiations strike neighboring atoms and the electrons there also undergo similar mechanism.
+These vibrating electrons emit electromagnetic radiation (in the visible range i.e., light) in all directions.
+These radiations strike neighbouring atoms and the electrons there also undergo a similar mechanism.
 The radiation emitted by them will have the same frequency as the incident radiation.
 This mechanism keeps propagating throughout the medium.
-This absorption and reemission of light radiation cause scattering of light in the medium.
-The scattered light will have completely polarised light, partially polarised light and completely unpolarized light, depending upon the direction of emitted radiation (explained in the following paragraph).
+This absorption and remission of light radiation cause scattering of light in the medium.
+The scattered light will have completely polarised light, partially polarised light and completely unpolarised light, depending upon the direction of emitted radiation (explained in the following paragraph).
 This phenomenon is also observed when sunlight passes through Earth’s atmosphere.
 The mechanism involved here is well explained below.

 Scattering of light

 Figure (1): emitted rays of light after scattering.
-The emitted rays are completely polarised light, partially polarised light and completely unpolarized light, depending upon the direction of emitted radiation
+The emitted rays are completely polarised light, partially polarised light, and completely unpolarised light, depending upon the direction of the emitted radiation